Latest Update: Sunday, February 24, 2008

 Over time, the S.P. had 440 "Moguls", ("M" Class) Locomotives !
 They were second, in sheer numbers, only to the "C" Class 2-8-0's!
 They could be found all over the system, performing yeoman duty such as in switching service, on peddler freights, and even on occasion in helper service!
 They were that popular !

-It is out of this prodigious number that GPM has elected to reproduce, in "O" Scale, 4 distinctive versions out of the 72 locomotives populating the Espee's "M-6" Class of locomotives.
-We believe that there is sufficient variety amongst our offerings to satisfy the needs of the diehard S.P.
-Modeler, the casual operator, and the Collector of Fine Scale Brass locomotives alike.
+It is out of this prodigious number that GPM elected to reproduce, in "O" Scale, 4 distinctive versions out of the 72 locomotives populating the Espee's "M-6" Class of locomotives.
+Our belief that there would be sufficient variety amongst our offerings to satisfy the needs of the diehard S.P.
+Modeler, the casual operator, and the Collector of Fine Scale Brass locomotives alike has proved to be spot on.

-1744, This sweetheart still operates today in Alamosa, Colorado on the San Luis & Rio Grande RR.
+Number 1744 was operating just last year out of Alamosa, Colorado on the San Luis & Rio Grande RR.
+Amazing !

 • GPM-1744-1 - Pre 1946